Kwangkee/FL/tbd.md

 - HealthBlock: Asecureblockchain-basedhealthcaredatamanagementsystem, https://www.sciencedirect.com/science/article/abs/pii/S1389128621004382

 ## FL Client Selection

+- Optimizing Server-side Aggregation For Robust Federated Learning via Subspace Training, https://arxiv.org/abs/2211.05554
+  >We consider a practical scenario that the service provider itself can collect a small amount of clean training data for the current learning task, which raises an emerging line of research in prior FL studies [5, 9, 45, 47, 62].
+  >
+  >Unfortunately, it is impractical for the service provider to collect lots of on-server proxy data.
+  >
+  >To be precise, each time after local training, SmartFL updates the global model to be the optimal convex combination of the received client models’ parameters by fitting the on-server proxy data.
+  >
+  >This makes SmartFL enjoy a much lower demand for on-server proxy data, better generalization, and higher aggregation eff iciency.
+With an optimized global model, SmartFL successfully boosts performance under either or both challenging conditions.
+We also establish theoretical guarantees on the convergence and generalization of SmartFL.
+  >
+  >It is worth mentioning that our setup is practical, which assumes the service provider itself collects a small clean labelled proxy dataset (around a hundred samples by default).

 - FedCos: A Scene-adaptive Enhancement for Federated Learning, https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=FedCos%3A+A+Scene-adaptive+Enhancement+for+Federated+Learning&btnG=
 - Data-Centric Client Selection for Federated Learning over Distributed Edge Networks, https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=Data-Centric+Client+Selection+for+Federated+Learning+over+Distributed+Edge+Networks&btnG=